punitarani/punitarani.github.io/_research/ct-scan-segmentation-preprocessing.md

 $$\min_u \left\{ \frac{1}{2} \int (u - v)^2 \, dx + \lambda \int |\nabla u| \, dx \right\}$$

-Here, $u$ is the denoised image, $v$ is the noisy input image, $\lambda$ is a parameter that controls the trade-off between fidelity to the original image and smoothness of the output, and $|\nabla u|$ represents the magnitude of the gradient (TV norm) of the image $u$.
+The goal is to find a clean image $u$ from the noisy input image $v$.

+The parameter $\lambda$ controls how much we want to keep the clean image $u$ close to the original noisy image $v$ versus how much we want to smooth out variation in $u$.
+The term $|\nabla u|$ measures the total amount of variation or changes in the clean image $u$.

+The objective is to minimize the sum of two parts:

+1. the difference between the clean image $u$ and the noisy input $v$
+2. the total variation $|\nabla u|$ multiplied by $\lambda$.
+This means we want to find a clean image $u$ that stays close to the noisy input $v$, while also reducing the overall variation or changes in $u$, with $\lambda$ determining how much emphasis to place on each part.

 ```python
 from skimage.restoration import denoise_tv_chambolle